openwdl/wdl/docs/ImplementationGuide.md

 9. Command execution: The instantiated command is staged within the container (along with any other necessary volumes) and executed there.
 All outputs should be created relative to a staged output directory.
 If the command exits with any return code not specified in `runtime.returnCodes`, task execution exits with an error.
 10. Output ordering: Any output declarations that are initialized with expressions have their expressions examined to determine their dependencies.
 Declarations are then ordered such that they can be evaluated unambiguously.
 11. Output evaluation: Output declarations are evaluated in order, with the values of all previously evaluated declarations being available to evaluate the next declaration's initialization expression.
-12. Output delocalization: The exection engine may choose to "delocalize" outputs - i.e. to move them from the execution environment to a permanent storage location.
+12. Output delocalization: The execution engine may choose to "delocalize" outputs - i.e. to move them from the execution environment to a permanent storage location.
 If so, the values of any `File` typed output parameters - including compound values with nested `File`s - are updated to replace the local path with the permanent storage location.
 13. Cleanup: The execution engine performs any "cleanup" tasks, such as terminating the cloud worker instance.